CrowdStrike/community/README.md

 cd docs/ && npm install
 ```

 3. Start the development server locally.
-It will watch for chances you make, and reload (nearly) instantly:
+Add the `--incremental` flag if you want to watch and reload changes:
 ```shell
 bundle exec jekyll serve
 ```